• Share this on:

 Chile: leading in experience

 Chilean companies are highly experienced in breeding and cultivating some of the best blueberries in the world.
 Today, they are exploring production growth in other countries such as Peru and Mexico.
-Chile has been the leader in blueberry export in the southern hemisphere for a long time, but in 2019 they were overtaken by Peru’s booming export.
+For a long time, Chile was the leader in blueberry export in the southern hemisphere, but in 2019 they were overtaken by Peru’s booming export.
 With a large north to south stretch, these two countries together are able to fulfil the whole off-season blueberry period in Europe.

 Due to increasing competition from Peru and Morocco, the Chilean blueberry sector has seen the need to keep improving quality to maintain its leading role.
 You can expect growers in Chile to be innovative in production.
-They increase organic production and replace older blueberry varieties with new ones with longer shelf life , obtaining a better varietal mix.
-Varieties that have interesting volumes and growth are Blue Ribbon, Top Shelf, Suzie Blue, Cargo, Rocio, and Stella Blue.
-According to the Chilean Fruit Exporters association (ASOEX), 17% of blueberry area under cultivation is organic.
+They have increased organic production, for example.
+According to the International Blueberry Organisation (IBO), 25% of blueberry area under cultivation in Chile is organic.
+In 2023, Chile saw a slight increase in its total organic blueberry exports compared to 2022, reaching 14,752 tonnes.

 The experience and the advanced production knowledge in Chile raise the bar for new exporters.
 To compete with Chilean blueberry companies, you must be able to provide an equal quality level or distinguish yourself in another way, such as being closer to the European market.